emiliano-go/trustsight/README.md

 ## Setup

-> Not published to the AUR yet: `aur.archlinux.org/trustsight.git` does not exist.
+> Not published officialy to the AUR yet: `aur.archlinux.org/trustsight.git` does not exist.
 Build from the PKGBUILD in this repository.

 ```bash
 # 1. Install